spex-xray/spex-help/source/reference/models/knak.rst

 an energy grid; the corresponding nodes :math:`\lambda_i` should therefore be in strictly increasing order.

-**Warning:** *When applying this model, take care that at least one of the :math:`n` transmission values is kept fixed (otherwise you may run the risk that your model is unconstrained, for example if the normalisation of the continuum is also a free parameter).*
+.. warning:: When applying this model, take care that at least one of the :math:`n` transmission values is kept fixed (otherwise you may run the risk that your model is unconstrained, for example if the normalisation of the continuum is also a free parameter).

 The parameters of the model are: